Learn more about the Pro Bono Pledge »

 Sarah J. Woollen, Fellheimer Law Firm, Ltd.

-Susan Zielke, Land of Lincoln Legal Assistance Foundation, Inc.
+Susan Zielke, Land of Lincoln Legal Aid, Inc.

 The Eleventh Judicial Circuit Pro Bono Committee held its first meeting on August 16, 2013, and has recently grown to include representatives from each county in the Circuit.
 The Committee is working to identify the pro bono landscape across the circuit, the pro bono currently being done and the needs as seen by representatives on the Committee.